IBM/ibm-common-service-operator/testdata/README.md

 * Verify the Namespace Scope Operator can be installed in `ibm-common-services` namespace
 * Verify above operators and operands can work well
 * Verify the `CommonService`, `OperandConfig`, `OperandRegistry` can be created in `ibm-common-services` namespace
-* Verify the IAM status configmap can be created in `kube-public` namespace
 * Verify the RBAC can be created in `kube-public` namespace

 How: